 Since 2013, Heart Centered Kirtan has been offering kirtan throughout New England with our original call-and-response devotional music.
 Weaving Sanskrit and Buddhist mantras into a unique blend of modern Western musical styles, Heart Centered Kirtans are meditative and uplifting experiences.
-The band is wallah Libby Volckening (keys/vox), with Thomas Matherly (bass/vox), Ezra Landis (guitar), and Owen Landis (percussion).
+The band is wallah Libby Volckening (keys/vox), Ezra Landis (guitar), Owen Landis (percussion), and friends.

 Yoga teacher, singer/songwriter, and Libby Volckening is a long-time student of mantra, studying first with Manorama at a workshop Kripalu in 2005, where she discovered the work of Thomas Ashley-Farrand (Namadeva Acharya) whose books and audio recordings made mantra come alive for her.
 She has studied in Namadeva’s lineage with Bharata Bill Francis Barry (www.mantravijaya.com) and Rajeshwari Gretchen Carmel (www.theyogaspacenh.com), and more recently in the Krishnamacharya lineage with Sangeetha Sriram.